join - relational database operator

-- Construct the output line to comprise the fields specified in list, each element of which has one of the following two forms:
+- Construct the output line to comprise the fields specified in list, each element of which shall have one of the following two forms:

 - -t char

 - Use character char as a separator, for both input and output.
-Every appearance of char in a line will be significant.
-When this option is specified, the collating sequence should be the same as sort without the -b option.
+Every appearance of char in a line shall be significant.
+When this option is specified, the collating sequence shall be the same as sort without the -b option.

 - -v file_number

 - Instead of the default output, produce a line only for each unpairable line in file_number, where file_number is 1 or 2.
-If both -v 1 and -v 2 are specified, all unpairable lines will be output.
+If both -v1 and -v2 are specified, all unpairable lines shall be output.